Controversial Police Encounters Fast Facts - Local News 8

 July 15, 2020 – Floyd’s family files a federal civil rights lawsuit against the city of Minneapolis and the police officers involved in his death.

-October 21, 2020 – A Hennepin County judge drops the third-degree murder charge against Chauvin, but he still faces the higher charge of second-degree unintentional murder and second-degree manslaughter.
+October 21, 2020 – Hennepin County Judge Peter Cahill drops the third-degree murder charge against Chauvin, but he still faces the higher charge of second-degree unintentional murder and second-degree manslaughter.
+On March 11, 2021, Judge Cahill reinstates the third-degree murder charge due to an appeals court ruling.

 March 8, 2021 – Jury selection in Chauvin’s trial is delayed a day after an appeals court rules the trial judge should reconsider a motion to reinstate the third-degree murder charge against him.